-Unitymedia Credit Facilities
+UM Credit Facilities

-During the second quarter of 2017, we entered into a new \$855.0 million (€749.1 million) term loan facility (UM Facility B), of which \$240.0 million (€210.3 million) was drawn as of June 30, 2017.
-UM Facility B was issued at 99.75% of par, matures on September 30, 2025, bears interest at a rate of LIBOR + 2.25% and is subject to a LIBOR floor of 0.0%.
+In June 2017, we entered into a new \$855.0 million (€724.4 million) term loan facility (UM Facility B).
+UM Facility B was issued at 99.75% of par, matures on September 30, 2025 and bears interest at a rate of LIBOR + 2.25%, subject to a LIBOR floor of 0.0%.
 UM Facility B contains terms and condition with respect to covenants, events of default and change of control provisions, among other items, that are largely consistent with the terms of our other existing credit facilities.
-The \$240.0 million of net proceeds from UM Facility B that were drawn as of June 30, 2017, together with existing cash, were used to (i) redeem 10% of the original principal amount of each of the following series of notes: (a) the January 2023 UM Dollar Senior Secured Notes and (b) the April 2023 UM Senior Secured Notes and (ii) redeem 10% of the outstanding principal amount of each of the following series of notes: (1) the January 2023 5.75% UM Euro Senior Secured Notes and (2) the January 2023 5.125% UM Euro Senior Secured Notes.
+The \$240.0 million (€203.3 million) of net proceeds from UM Facility B that were drawn in June 2017, together with existing cash, were used to (i) redeem 10% of the original principal amount of each of the following series of notes: (a) the January 2023 UM Dollar Senior Secured Notes and (b) the April 2023 UM Senior Secured Notes and (ii) redeem 10% of the outstanding principal amount of each of the following series of notes: (1) the January 2023 5.75% UM Euro Senior Secured Notes and (2) the January 2023 5.125% UM Euro Senior Secured Notes.
 In connection with these transactions, we recognized a loss on debt modification and extinguishment, net, of €7.3 million.
-This loss includes (I) the payment of €6.2 million of redemption premium and (II) the write-off of €1.1 million of unamortized discounts and deferred financing costs.
+This loss includes (I) the payment of €6.2 million of redemption premiums and (II) the write-off of €1.1 million of unamortized discounts and deferred financing costs.